deathwatchgaming/Unity-Basic_HelicopterController/Assets/BasicHelicopterController/Documentation/Basic_HelicopterController_ReadMe.txt

 Note: you will notice the numbers are larger that what you would expect and that is because the model is scaled at 0.01, thus this must be factored.

+Now we can opt to move both cameras into an "empty"... *

+* Note: We will use such as a "holder" for our cameras simply for better organizational purposes.

+As a child of "MD-500" object... create an "empty" called: "View"

+Position: X: 0 Y: 0  Z: 0
+Rotation: X: 0 Y: 0  Z: 0
+Scale:    X: 1 Y: 1  Z: 1

+Next, you can then (drag into / add) both cameras into the "empty": "View"

 -----------------------------------------------------------------------------------